kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 #### Computing Preferred Affinity

-After collecting hints from all providers, the Topology Manager preforms the affinity calcuation to determine the best fit Topology Hint.
+After collecting hints from all providers, the chosen Topology Manager policy performs the affinity calcuation to determine the best fit Topology Hint.

-The chosen Topology Manager policy then decicds to admit or reject the pod based on this hint.
+The chosen Topology Manager policy then decides to admit or reject the pod based on this hint.

-**Affinity Calcuation:**
+**Policy Affinity Calcuation:**

+- **best-effort/restricted (same affinity calculation algorithm for both policies)**
 1. Loops through the list of hint providers and saves an accumulated list of the hints returned by each hint provider.
 2. Iterates through all permutations of hints accumulated in Step 1.
 The hint affinites are merged to a single hint